-- a.
-Provide an introduction to social science theory and/or methodology; - b.
-Reveal, describe, analyze and critically evaluate the connections between and among human beings and their place in the world, whether ethical, cultural, physical, or social; - c.
-Demonstrate knowledge of the diversity of social, economic and political institutions and processes, and their interrelationship within the United States and/or world;
+- 1. Provide an introduction to social science theory and/or methodology; - Reveal, describe, analyze and critically evaluate the connections between and among human beings and their place in the world, whether ethical, cultural, physical, or social; - Demonstrate knowledge of the diversity of social, economic and political institutions and processes, and their interrelationship within the United States and/or world; - 4.
+Provide orientations toward collective behavior; - 5.
+Present cross-cultural orientations; - 6.
+Provide multivariable explanations of social issues; - 7.
+Provide macro (institutional/societal) and micro (individual and small group) approaches; and,

-- e.
-Present cross-cultural orientations; - f.
-Provide multivariable explanations of social issues; - g.
-Provide macro (institutional/societal) and micro (individual and small group) approaches; and, - h.
 Provide frameworks or settings for applied learning, knowledge or skills.